Depending on the weather.

 Transfer from Alpe d'Huez to Geneva on Day 6

 Expenses of personal nature

 Bicycle rentals.
-Full-carbon racing bikes are available at the rate of 190 euros per bike.
-This price includes the 20-euro drop-off fee for the bike’s return to Geneva.
+Full-carbon bikes are available at the price of 190 euros per bike.